Murray River Flag: History

 The earliest recorded reference to the Murray River Flag was at Goolwa to honour the first paddlesteamer to go into service on the Murray.
 The Mary Ann, built by three brothers William, Thomas and Elliot Randell, began her voyage from Mannum downstream to Goolwa on 4 March 1853.
 The Murray River Flag was hoisted upon their arrival.
 The flag was described by a reporter of the Australian Register:

 "The flag bears a red cross with four horizontal blue bars.
 The cross being charged with five stars as emblems of the Colonies while the upper corner, is taken up with British connections which is depicted by the Union Jack.
 It has been named, we understand, the Murray River Flag."

 It is believed that the blue bars represent the Murray River and the three major rivers that run into it: the Murrumbidgee, Lachlan and the Darling.
+This quote is likely folklore as the Lachlan River is not a direct tributary of the Murray River.
+It joins the Murrumbidgee River in the Yanga Swamp, well before Murrumbidgee River reaches its confluence with the Murray River.
 The design bears a strong resemblance to other Australian flags of the 19th Century, such as the Australian Federation Flag and the National Colonial Flag for Australia.

 Modern Usage

 Today the Murray River is represented by three flags, each similar but based on different interpretations of the original description.
-The Upper Murray Flag has darker blue bands on its flag, representing the darker waters of the river's upper reaches.
-This design was also the house flag of the Murray River Steam Navigation Co. which suggests that it is a lineal descendant of the original flag design.
-The Lower Murray Flag, used predominantly in South Australia, is distinguished by the use of pale blue bands representing the lighter coloured water of the lower reaches of the Murray.
-A third variant, the Combined Murray Flag, is used on the upper reaches of the Murray in New South Wales.
+The first, usually called the Upper Murray River flag, has the four blue stripes across the whole field of the flag apart from the Union Jack, and the cross also positioned overall, where it is on a British white ensign, a result that is close to a cross between the National Colonial Flag and the Van Diemen's Land Ensign.
+This design was the house flag of the Murray River Steam Navigation Co. which suggests that it is a lineal descendant of the original flag design.
+The Lower Murray Flag, used predominantly in South Australia, is distinguished by the use of pale blue bands representing the lighter coloured water of the lower reaches of the Murray, but also differs from older version in separating the cross with stars (upper fly quarter) from the blue and white stripes (lower half of the flag).
+A version of the South Australian variant using darker blue in the stripes and also as the field of the cross with stars has been used been used in Victorian river towns, and sometimes even labelled the Upper Murray River Flag.